Skip to main content

 Detailed models that also resolve the wave boundary layer (Sect.
 5.4.3) resolve the time-dependent concentration in the vertical in order to model sheet-flow transport and suspended load transport.
 The time-dependent suspended sediment concentration can be determined with an unsteady advection-diffusion equation such as Eq. \(\ref{eq6.6.2.6}\).
 This approach involves the modelling of the turbulence, which increases and decreases during a wave period, and is difficult and time-consuming (see also Intermezzo 6.1).

 This page titled 6.6.2: Sediment continuity is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.